Triple-I: Ideas, Information, & Inquiry

 Check Connect Carolina for the most up-to-date information about offerings, meeting times, Instructional modes, and availability.

-- Seats are limited to first-year students (and transfer students in their first year at UNC-CH who transfer in fewer than 24 hours of post-college class credit).
+- Seats are limited to first-year students (and transfer students in their first year who completed fewer than 24 hours of post-college class credit at another institution prior to arrival at UNC-CH).

 - Students must enroll in both the Triple-I and it’s corresponding Data Literacy Lab.